codeaffen/ansible-hiera-data/docs/plugins/hieradata_vars.rst

 ..
 Description

-- Loads YAML vars into corresponding groups/hosts in group_vars/ and host_vars/ directories.
+- Loads YAML vars into corresponding hierarchy directories/files.
 - Loads only files with extension to one of .yaml, .json, .yml or no extension.
-- Starting in 0.0.1, this plugin requires whitelisting and is whitelisted by default.
+- Starting in 0.0.1, this plugin requires explicit whitelisting via *vars_plugins_enabled*.

 ..
 Aliases